developerasun/web3-snippets/README.md

 ### pkg/doc

-API documentation for this repo.
+API documentation and sql exercise for this repo.

 ### pkg/infra